your life story do you trust the almighty author

 Your life story includes pain.

-Secondly, God had the plan to transform Saul too.
+Secondly, God had a plan to transform Saul, too.
 In Acts 9, as Saul continued murderous threats against the disciples, He set out to capture Christians in Damascus.
-En route, he encountered Jesus and then spent the next three days blind without drinking or eating (verses 8-9).
+En route, he encountered Jesus and spent the next three days blind without drinking or eating (verses 8-9).

-I recently sat beside my father-in-law the few days before he died.
+I recently sat beside my father-in-law for a few days before he died.
 He knew he was at the end of his life and spent three days without drinking or eating.
 Therefore, when I read about Saul, I imagined that he also must have believed his life was ending.
-During these days, God sends Ananias to Saul.
+During those days, God sent Ananias to Saul.
 Then, Saul is given back his sight and is filled with the Holy Spirit.
 In addition, he is baptized, eats, and begins preaching that Jesus is the son of God (verses 18-20).
 Does God cause pain?
 No. However, He never wastes the pain that we experience.

 Trusting the almighty author